 Underage Drinking: Laws and School Policies

-Why Schools Can't Ignore Underage Drinking
+Why Colleges Care About Underage Drinking

-The federal government cannot directly regulate colleges, the Drug Free School and Communities Act Amendments of 1989 (PL 101-226) requires colleges and universities to implement a program to prevent students from abusing alcohol and illicit drugs in order to qualify for federal funds.
+The federal government cannot directly regulate colleges.
+However, the Drug-Free School and Communities Act Amendments of 1989 require colleges and universities to implement a program to prevent students from abusing alcohol and illicit drugs in order to qualify for federal funds.

 At a minimum, the law requires that colleges:

-- Provide students with information about the laws regulating alcohol and drug use,
+- Provide students with information about the laws regulating alcohol and drug use

 - Publicize the health risks associated with the abuse of alcohol, and